ArcanaFramework/arcana/docs/source/data_model.rst

 Data item objects reference files and fields stored in the data store, rather than necessarily holding the data themselves.
-Before data in remote stores are accessed it is cached locally with :meth:`.DataItem.get`.
+Before data in remote stores are accessed they are cached locally with :meth:`.DataItem.get`.
-Derivatives and modified data items are placed into the store with :meth:`.DataItem.put`.
+Newly created and modified data items are placed into the store with :meth:`.DataItem.put`.

-The :class:`.FileGroup` class is typically subclassed to specify the format of the files/directories in the group.
+:class:`.FileGroup` is typically subclassed to specify the format of the files/directories in the group.
 For example, there are a number common file formats implemented in :mod:`arcana.data.formats.common`, including